 Bearded seals are an important resource for Alaska Native subsistence hunters.
-Approximately 64 Alaska Native communities in western and northern Alaska, from Bristol Bay to Kaktovik, regularly harvest ice seals (Ice Seal Committee 2014).
-The Ice Seal Committee, as co-managers with NMFS, recognizes the importance of harvest information and has been collecting it since 2008 as funding and available personnel have allowed.
-Annual household survey results are compiled in a statewide harvest report that includes historical ice seal harvest information back to 1960.
-This report is used to determine where and how often harvest information has been collected and where efforts need to be focused in the future (Ice Seal Committee 2014).
-Current information, within the last 5 years, is available for 11 communities (Kivalina, Noatak, Buckland, Deering, Emmonak, Scammon Bay, Hooper Bay, Tununak, Quinhagak, Togiak, and Twin Hills) (Table 2); but more than 50 other communities harvest bearded seals and have not been surveyed in the last 5 years or have never been surveyed.
-Harvest surveys are designed to confidently estimate harvest within the surveyed community, but because of differences in seal availability, cultural hunting practices, and environmental conditions, extrapolating harvest numbers beyond that community is misleading.
-For example, during the past 5 years (2009-2013), only 11 of the 64 coastal communities have been surveyed for bearded seals and of those only 6 have been surveyed for two or more consecutive years (Ice Seal Committee 2015).
-Based on the harvest data from these 11 communities (Table 2), a minimum estimate of the average annual harvest of bearded seals in 2009-2013 is 379 seals.
-The Ice Seal Committee is working toward a better understanding of ice seal harvest by conducting more consecutive surveys with the goal of being able to report a statewide ice seal harvest estimate in the future.
+Approximately 64 Alaska Native communities in western and northern Alaska, from Bristol Bay to the Beaufort Sea, regularly harvest ice seals (Ice Seal Committee 2016).
+The Ice Seal Committee, as co-managers with NMFS, recognizes the importance of harvest information and has collected it since 2008, when funding and personnel have allowed.
+Annual household survey results compiled in a statewide harvest report include historical ice seal harvest information back to 1960 (Quakenbush et al. 2011).
+This report is used to determine where and how often harvest information was collected and where to focus in the future (Ice Seal Committee 2016).
+Information for 2009-2013 is available for 12 communities (Point Lay, Kivalina, Noatak, Buckland, Deering, Emmonak, Scammon Bay, Hooper Bay, Tununak, Quinhagak, Togiak, and Twin Hills) (Table 2); but more than 50 other communities harvest bearded seals and have not been surveyed in this time period or have never been surveyed.
+Harvest surveys are designed to estimate harvest within the surveyed community, but because of differences in seal availability, cultural hunting practices, and environmental conditions, extrapolating harvest numbers beyond that community is not appropriate.
+For example, during 2009-2013, only 12 of 64 coastal communities were surveyed for bearded seals; and, of those communities, only 6 were surveyed for two or more consecutive years (Ice Seal Committee 2016).
+Based on the harvest data from these 12 communities (Table 2), a minimum estimate of the average annual harvest of bearded seals in 2009-2013 is 390 seals.
+The Ice Seal Committee is working toward a better understanding of ice seal harvest by conducting more consecutive surveys in more communities with a goal to report a statewide ice seal harvest estimate.